jorgeloopzz/fast_encryption/README.md

 &nbsp;

 # Running the script
 Before doing something ensure the script has execution permissions; `chmod 755 script.sh`.
 Once you are ready to go, execute it running `sudo ./script.sh` followed **ONLY** by the name of the partition.
-For example from the following output after run the `lsblk` command:
+For example from the following output after running the `lsblk` command:

 ```bash
 NAME        MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS